 La Brea Tar Pits & LACMA combine two of the best things in the world – free fare and cool outdoor exhibits.

-You can wander through the La Brea Tar Pits and learn about what Los Angeles was like way back in the day, then make your way through the Urban Lights and Levitated Mass installations on LACMA's property.
+You can wander through the La Brea Tar Pits and learn about what Los Angeles was like way back in the day, then make your way through the Urban Lights and Levitated Mass installations on LACMA’s property.
+Levitated Mass is usually a big hit with the kiddos as well if you’re traveling with kids in Los Angeles.

 It only costs money if you want to go inside LACMA.